Lost and Found (Simi album)

 Lost and Found is the fifth studio album by Nigerian singer Simi.
-It was released through her independent record label Studio Brat on 5 July 2024.
+It was released on 5 July 2024, by her independent record label Studio Brat.
 The album features guest appearances from Tiwa Savage, Lojay, Bella Shmurda, Aṣa, Falz, Ladipoe and Ebenezer Obey.
-It was mainly produced by Louddaaa, along with additional production from Vtek, Bigfish, Funwon and Simi herself.
-Lost and Found serves as the follow-up to her previous album, To Be Honest (2022).
+Its production was mainly handled by Louddaaa, along with additional production from Vtek, Bigfish, Funwon and Simi herself.
+Lost and Found received generally positive reviews from music critics, who praised Simi's vocals and nostalgic sound.
+It serves as the follow-up to her previous album, To Be Honest (2022).

-Background
+Background and promotion

-Simi first hinted at the album on a podcast titled "Tea With Tay" with podcaster Taymesan, saying that the album would be released in 2024.
-On 18 June 2024, Simi revealed the title of the album, while on 20 June 2024, Simi revealed the tracklist and cover art of the album along with a promotional trailer.
-In an interview with Chinonso Ihekire of The Guardian, Simi revealed that she had been recording the album for two years, and she said that the reason for the name is "I had a phase in my life, especially after I gave birth to my daughter, where music became just about work for me.
-It was trying to get my job done, [but] I was juggling more things.
-The Afrobeat space and the industry had an explosion at that time as well.
-I have always been very heavy on being authentic, but at the end of the day, regardless of how authentic you are, you still have to adapt to your environment.
-So, I was trying to discover how to find my place in that situation.
-I think I lost some of my childlike passion for music where it was just about me telling stories and finding melodies, and I started to connect to that again while working on this album.
-So, that's what that is about; the album is heavy on melody and all the things that I was."
+Simi first hinted at the album during an appearance on the podcast Tea With Tay with podcaster Taymesan, where she said it would be released later in 2024.
+In an interview with Chinonso Ihekire of The Guardian, Simi said she had worked on the album for about two years.
+She explained that the title, Lost and Found, reflects a period after the birth of her daughter when music "became just about work", adding that while making the project she "started to connect to that childlike passion again".
+On 18 June 2024, she announced the album's title, while on 20 June she shared the tracklist and cover art alongside a promotional trailer.

 Singles

-Prior to the album's release, it preceded three singles.
+The album was preceded by three singles.
 The lead single, "All I Want", was released on 23 February 2024 and produced by Louddaaa.
-The music video for "All I Want" was released on 29 February 2024 and directed by 1 Of My Guys.
-The second single, "Men Are Crazy" features Tiwa Savage and was produced by BIGFISH and released on 5 April 2024.
-The music video was directed by Director Pink.
-The third and final single, "Borrow Me Your Baby", features Falz, was produced by Vtek and was co-produced by Simi.
-The song was released on 31 May 2024 and the music video was released on 22 June 2024 and directed by Perlinks.
+Its music video, directed by 1 Of My Guys, premiered on 29 February 2024.
+The Tiwa Savage-assisted second single, "Men Are Crazy", was produced by Bigfish and released on 5 April 2024.
+Its music video was directed by Director Pink.
+The third single, "Borrow Me Your Baby", featuring Falz, was produced by Vtek with additional production from Simi and released on 31 May 2024.
+The music video, directed by Perlinks, was released on 22 June 2024.